jasonfriedland/gtfoutside/README.md

 # gtfoutside

-Hides "rode on Zwift" activities in your Strava feed.
+A Chrome Extension to hide "rode on Zwift" activities in your Strava feed.

 ![Screenshot](https://raw.githubusercontent.com/jasonfriedland/gtfoutside/master/screenshot-1280x800.png)